thanos-community/thanos-operator/docs/DESIGN.md

 We propose that there should be a single CRD for Thanos Receive.

-*ThanosReceive* will be responsible for managing the lifecycle Receive routing and ingest components.
+*ThanosReceive* will be responsible for managing the lifecycle of Receive routing and ingest components.
 It will manage the hashring configuration for the ingest components that it deploys.

 **Option One - Split routing and metrics ingest components**